gitter-badger/Granular.jl/docs/src/index.md

 # Granular.jl

-*A [Julia](https://julialang.org) package for particle-based simulation of sea-ice dynamics.*
+*A [Julia](https://julialang.org) package for particle-based simulation of granular dynamics.*

-`Granular.jl` is a flexible and computationally efficient 2d implementation of the discrete element method, made for simulating sea ice in a Lagrangian manner.
-Grains are represented as particles, which can be forced by drag in grids, such as ocean and atmospheric velocity fields.
+`Granular.jl` is a flexible and computationally efficient 2d implementation of the discrete element method.
+Grains are represented as particles, which can be forced by drag in fluid grids.
 The grains interact through elasto-viscous-frictional contact rheologies and can obtain time-dependent tensile strength.

 The source code for Granular.jl is hosted on [Github](https://github.com/anders-dc/Granular.jl).